Testosterone poisoning

 Testosterone poisoning is a popular term used to explain behaviors that are deemed excessively masculine.
+It is also used by transfeminine people, including transgender women and nonbinary individuals, to describe the negative effects that testosterone has had on their bodies.

 Origins

 An early printed reference to "testosterone poisoning" came in 1975 from actor Alan Alda.
 In a parody of self-help writing, Alda diagnosed the "ailment" of masculinity and offered methods for its "cure".
 He wrote:

 Ten years later, that same sentence from Alda's article was quoted in the 1985 book A Feminist Dictionary.

 Carl Sagan gave the phrase more publicity when he praised Moondance magazine writer Daniela Gioseffi's American Book Award winner Women on War as follows: "A book of searing analysis and cries from the heart on the madness of war.
 Why is the half of humanity with a special sensitivity to the preciousness of life, the half untainted by testosterone poisoning, almost wholly unrepresented in defense establishments and peace negotiations worldwide?"
 A Los Angeles Times op-ed piece accused Sagan of "pompously inform[ing] us that the whole planet is imminently endangered by 'testosterone poisoning'".

 Bruce Tremper used the term in The Avalanche Review, stating that being "a man" is best proven by dying "a stupendously violent death".